Comment on "Specific heat of an ideal Bose gas above the Bose condensation temperature," [Am. J. Phys. 72(9), 1193--1194 (2004)]

-In 2004, I presented a derivation for an approximate formula for the specific heat of an ideal Bose gas above the Bose-Einstein condensation temperature in this \textit{Journal}.\cite{fw2004} I was trying to produce a graph of the specific heat resembling the Greek letter $\Lambda$, but failed to find an explicit formula in textbooks I consulted with back then.
-In 2025, Princeton University Press published \textit{The Essential Einstein},\cite{ee2025} a collection of Albert Einstein's works including an English translation of Albert Einstein's groundbreaking 1925 paper,\cite{einstein1925} and from it I learned that Einstein himself set a procedure for the formula I was searching for.
-In this Comment I will guide the readers to execute the calculations that Einstein outlined, correct some numerical errors in the paper, and compare his formula with mine.
+The graph of the specific heat of an ideal Bose gas as a function of temperature exhibits a characteristic $\Lambda$-shaped behavior near the critical temperature of Bose-Einstein condensation.
+While there is an explicit formula for the specific heat below the critical temperature, I failed to find that for above the critical temperature in standard textbooks.
+In 2004, I presented a derivation for an approximate formula in the \textit{American Journal of Physics}.\cite{fw2004} In 2025, Princeton University Press published \textit{The Essential Einstein},\cite{ee2025} a collection of Albert Einstein's most important works including an English translation of Einstein's groundbreaking 1925 paper,\cite{einstein1925} and from it I learned that Einstein himself set a procedure for the formula I was searching for.
+In this Comment I will guide readers to execute the calculations that Einstein outlined, correct some numerical errors in the paper, and compare his formula with mine.
 The history of the acceptance of Einstein's theory will be summarized.

 In 1924, Einstein published ``Quantum Theory of the Monoatomic Ideal Gas'' (Ref.~\cite{ee2025}, Chapter 24) which laid the foundation for quantum statistical mechanics.
-Einstein's interest was triggered by the request to translate and publish a paper (previously rejected by the \textit{Philosophical Magazine}) by the then unknown Indian physicist Satyendranath Bose.
-Bose used an innovative way to count photons and obtained the Planck distribution; Einstein generalized Bose's counting method for identical particles, and established what is now known as the Bose-Einstein distribution.
-In 1925, Einstein wrote a second paper with the same title (Ref.~\cite{ee2025}, Chapter 25) and predicted the phenomenon of ``Das ges{\"a}ttigte ideale Gas'' (the saturated ideal gas) which is now referred to as a Bose-Einstein condensate.
-He ended the paper with the equation of state of the unsaturated ideal gas, see Figure~\ref{fig:ee367}, which is the focus of this note.
+Einstein's interest was triggered by the request to translate (to German) and publish a paper in \textit{Zeitschrift f{\"u}r Physik}, previously rejected by the \textit{Philosophical Magazine}, by the then unknown Indian physicist Satyendranath Bose.\cite{bose1924} Bose used an innovative way to count photons and obtained the Planck distribution;\cite{bose1924} Einstein generalized Bose's counting method for identical particles, and established what is now known as the Bose-Einstein distribution.
+In 1925, Einstein wrote a second paper with the same title (Ref.~\cite{ee2025}, Chapter 25) and predicted the phenomenon of ``Das ges{\"a}ttigte ideale Gas'' (the saturated ideal gas) which is now referred to as the phenomenon of Bose-Einstein condensation.
+He ended the paper with the equation of state of the unsaturated ideal gas (see Figure~\ref{fig:ee367}) which is the focus of this note.